eformat/argocd-team-topologies/README.md

 - The RedHat GitOps Operator (cluster scoped)
 - A Ops-SRE (cluster scoped) ArgoCD instance

-Everyone will need to be given access to the `openshift-gitops` namespace.
+Everyone will need to be given `edit` access to the `openshift-gitops` namespace.

 This pattern is useful when: